trema/GEC13/hello_trema/hello_trema.md

 	  --burst-limit=20000 ...
 	  ...

-## Yes, an Open vSwitch process is spawn
+## Certainly an Open vSwitch process is spawn defined in the .conf file

 <!SLIDE small>